The Recruiting and Hiring Funnel: How to Get Each Step Right

 It’s important to define the requirements for a position early on so you can ask the right questions in the interview.
 You have limited time with a candidate and need to learn if they have the skills, experience and personality you’re looking for.
 You should also strive to provide them with a positive interview experience so they continue to have a favorable opinion of your company, even if they don’t get the job.

 Skill assessments are also an effective way to learn what a candidate is capable of.
 But like the application process, you can lose candidates by asking them to complete a test or exercise that is too burdensome.
+Make great hires with our candidate evaluation guide.

 Step five: Extend an offer and hire a new employee